rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 a descendant of a subsection's parent container.
 Because of that, the parent container of a descendant section is *never* closer to the root node than the parent containers of its ancestor sections.
-Consequently, the node level of a subsection's parent container always is greater or equal to the node level of an ancestor section's parent container.
+Consequently, the node level of a subsection's parent container always is greater or equal than the node level of an ancestor section's parent container.

 In cases where an implementation environment does not provide the means to determine a node's node level, these values have to be determined "manually".
-However, the implementation of the tree traversal does provide the means to efficiently maintain a "current node level" value.
-That is, because it knows exactly when it enters a new node (+1) and when that node is being exited (-1).
+However, the implementation of the tree traversal algorithm does provide the means to efficiently maintain a "current node level" value.
+That is, because it knows exactly when it enters a new node (level+1) and when that node is being exited (level-1).

 The tree traversal algorithm can therefore pass the node level of the current node on to the corresponding event handler.
 Consequently, the node level of the current node does not have to be calculated from scratch by counting the number of its ancestors.
-In addition to that, and when creating a new section object while entering its sectioning node, the node level of its parent container can be determined and stored with the section object.
+In addition to that, and when creating a new section object while entering its sectioning node, the node level of its parent container can be determined and stored inside of the new section object.

 **Option 4-1:** node levels of sectioning nodes
 (if it is allowed to close type-1 sections)

 Obviously, a test that is solely based upon the references of sectioning nodes can not work.
 That is, because each sectioning node declares one section only.
-Consequently, testing these node references for equality will always evaluate to `false`.
+Consequently, two subsequent sections will always have different references, which is why testing these for equality will always evaluate to `false`.

 ```
       n0